in

 However, the strips themselves are not aesthetically pleasing.
 When installed behind crown molding, their attractive glow is reflected onto the ceiling, creating the illusion of more space by drawing the eye upward.

-Bathroom with indirect led lighting in tray ceiling LED indirect lighting is the same as ‘ceiling strip lights’ and is achieved by installing strips of LED lights on a room’s ceiling.
-This is a fun and creative lighting style if you are going for a modern room design.
+LED indirect lighting is the same as ‘ceiling strip lights’ and is achieved by installing strips of LED lights on a room’s ceiling.
+This is a fun and creative style if you are going for a modern room design.

 If you have a small room and you want it to look bigger, this is a good type of light fixture to use.
 The ceiling will reflect the light of the LED strips making it look like the ceiling is higher.

-LED light strips come in a variety of colors and even change colors, so you can play around with that.
+LED light strips come in a variety of colors and even change colors so that you can play around with that.
 While you can install the lights directly onto your ceiling, you can also install crown molding which will hide the LED strips.

-Drop ceiling lights A drop or dropped ceiling is very common in modified industrial spaces.
-It is installed a few inches to several feet below the actual, structural ceiling.
+A drop or dropped ceiling is very common in modified industrial spaces.
+It is installed a few inches to several feet below the actual structural ceiling.

 The space between the dropped ceiling and the true ceiling encompasses the guts of the building, such as ductwork and electrical cables.